-Burroughs Wellcome (now GlaxoSmithKline) owned the patent and enjoyed a monopoly on sales of a nasty toxin known as amyl nitrate.
+Burroughs Wellcome (now GlaxoSmithKline) owned the patent and enjoyed a monopoly on sales of a nasty toxin known as amyl nitrite.
 This is an inhalant used by angina sufferers as a “vascular dilator.”
 They just took a sniff when the old ticker felt funny.
 Then, another, more superior angina medicine with fewer side effects came along: nitroglycerin tablets.

-But amyl nitrate didn’t go away.
+But amyl nitrite didn’t go away.
 Because of its rush effect, it became a boutique recreational drug between 1961 to 1969 and was used primarily in the sadomasochistic homosexual scene.
 Nitrite inhalants were also added to the chemical-drug stew used among servicemen in Vietnam.
 The drug was legal, easy to carry, inexpensive and was being shipped in from the states literally by the crate full.

-Amyl nitrate “poppers” were sold in fragile glass ampoules that, when crushed between the fingers, “popped” and then was inhaled.
+Amyl nitrite “poppers” were sold in fragile glass ampoules that, when crushed between the fingers, “popped” and then was inhaled.
 The drug also had a relaxant loosening effect on involuntary smooth muscles, such as those in the throat and anus.

 After observing an increase in recreational use, a prescription requirement was reinstated by the Food and Drug Administration (FDA) in 1969.

 However, when G.I.s returned home from Vietnam, many were eager to continue their popper habit.
 Under heavy pressure from manufacturers, the FDA sanctioned over-the-counter sales.
 Poppers became available without prescription to the American public.
 Marketing for this toxin initially often centered around war-time high nostalgia, using names like Rush and Bolt.